 Second, the temperature increase may result from contributions of stormwater runoff to Oak Creek and the Mitchell Field Drainage Ditch.
 Stormwater runoff can warm receiving waterbodies.
 The higher temperature of runoff reflects the presence of impervious cover which absorbs and emits heat.
-This can create air and surface temperatures that are higher than those found in rural areas.
-For example, one study found that under solar heating, the temperature of impervious asphalt was 17°C higher than air temperature.
-The heat absorbed by impervious surfaces can be transferred to stormwater as it flows over the surface.
+This can create air and surface temperatures that are higher than those found in rural areas.69 For example, one study found that under solar heating, the temperature of impervious asphalt was 17°C higher than air temperature.70 The heat absorbed by impervious surfaces can be transferred to stormwater as it flows over the surface.
 This warms the stormwater.
-In some instances, a second warming may occur in unshaded stormwater ponds.
-The presence of impervious cover also results in additional runoff.
+In some instances, a second warming may occur in unshaded stormwater ponds.71 The presence of impervious cover also results in additional runoff.
 The combination of these two effects creates a larger volume of runoff with higher temperatures.

-&lt;sup>103 S.P.
+69 S.P.
 Arya, Introduction to Micrometeorology, Academic Press, New York, 2001.

-&lt;sup>104 M.A.
+70 M.A.
 Eusuf, and T. Asaeda, "Heating Effects of Pavement on Urban Thermal Environment," Journal of Civil Engineering, The Institution of Engineers, Bangladesh, volume 26, pages 173-190, 1998.

-&lt;sup>105 M.S.
+71 M.S.
 Kieser, A. Fang, and J.A.
 Spoelstra, "Role of Urban Stormwater Best Management Practices in Temperature TMDLs."
 Proceedings of the Water Environment Federation, volume 2003, pages 1,716-1,739, 2003.

 It is likely that considerable stormwater is entering Oak Creek and the Mitchell Field Drainage Ditch in the reaches between the sites of two temperature loggers upstream from the confluence of these streams and the site of the temperature logger downstream of the confluence.
 At least seven outfalls discharge into these reaches (see Map O.1 in Appendix O).
-Three of these outfalls discharge into the mainstem of Oak Creek, one discharges into a small, unnamed tributary to Oak Creek, one discharges into the Mitchell Field Drainage Ditch.
-Five of these outfalls are part of the City of Oak Creek's storm sewer system and drain about 365 acres within the City (see Table O.1 in Appendix O).
+Three of these outfalls discharge into the mainstem of Oak Creek, one discharges into a small, unnamed tributary to Oak Creek, one discharges into the Mitchell Field Drainage Ditch, and two discharge into an unnamed tributary to the Mitchell Field Drainage Ditch.
+Five of these outfalls are part of the City of Oak Creek's storm sewer system and drain about 365 acres within the City (Table O.1 in Appendix O).
 The functions and owners of the remaining two outfalls have not been identified.
 The presence of these outfalls indicate that discharge of stormwater may be contributing to the temperature increases in this section of Oak Creek.

 Third, warming may be occurring in the stream channel in the sections of Oak Creek and the Mitchell Field Drainage Ditch downstream of the sites of the temperature loggers.
 The combined length of these stream reaches is about 1.7 miles.
 While some portions of these reaches have riparian vegetation that can shade the channel, other portions are exposed to sunlight and consequently to solar heating.
-Though highly variable, turbidity in the mainstem of Oak Creek at the two stations bracketing the confluence with the Mitchell Field Drainage Ditch is higher than average for the mainstem (medians of about 12.0 - 12.6 ntu versus 10.6 ntu).
-Absorption of heat by this turbid water may also be contributing to the in-channel warming between Drexel Avenue and Pennsylvania Avenue.
-Note that turbidity in the Mitchell Field Drainage Ditch is 0.0 ntu at Rawson Avenue.